molikto/mlang/NOTES/19-03-12 STRUCTURAL_DATA_TYPES.md

 * the usage of "inductive data types" can appear similar to simple ones, but we restrict syntaxally what term they can contains
     * no calling a recursive function "a" inside "a" (but non-the-less can be defined inside them)
     * no definition of recursive data type/recursive functions is allowed inside
+    * the only thing unclear is if a data type can be defined in a path abstraction or a restricted context, again, this can be disabled by a simple syntax restriction

   this way the semantics is pretty much the same as when they are defined in empty context